open-policy-agent/gatekeeper/website/docs/gator.md

 Requirement 2 is simpler: it denotes that group5, version5, kind5 must be synced for the policy to work properly.

 This template annotation is descriptive, not prescriptive.
-The prescription of which resources to sync is done in `SyncSet` resources and/or the Gatekeeper `config` resource.
+The prescription of which resources to sync is done in `SyncSet` resources and/or the Gatekeeper `Config` resource.
 The management of these various requirements can get challenging as the number of templates requiring replicated data increases.

-`gator sync verify` aims to mitigate this challenge by enabling the user to verify their sync configuration is correct. he user to pass in any number of Constraint Templates, SyncSets, and Gatekeeper Config objects (although in practice only one Config object should exist), and it will inform you which requirements enumerated by the Constraint Templates are unfulfilled by the given SyncSet(s) and Config(s).
+`gator sync verify` aims to mitigate this challenge by enabling the user to verify their sync configuration is correct.
+The user passes in any number of Constraint Templates, SyncSets, and Gatekeeper Config objects (although in practice only one Config object should exist), and the command will determine which requirements enumerated by the Constraint Templates are unfulfilled by the given SyncSet(s) and Config(s).

 ### Usage